Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Rotational flexibility

-Remember, our initial goal is to build a structure violating the codecomposability hypothesis of the conjecture and, in the (quite utopian) best-case scenario, obtain an infinitesimally flexible polyhedron that will therefore disprove it. \\ \\ Now, the absence of a suitable triangulation for the Schönhardt polyhedron is due to the fact that any such tetrahedron would have vertices contained in the top and bottom basis of the latter and therefore edges that coincide with the diagonals of the Schönhardt polyhedron.
+Hence, we have found a non-trivial infinitesimal isometric transformation (corresponding to a twist) and can conclude that this Schönhardt polyhedron (of angle $\theta = \pi/6$) is indeed infinitesimally flexible. \end{proof} Remember, our initial goal is to build a weakly convex and decomposable structure violating the codecomposability hypothesis of the main conjecture and, in the (quite utopian) best-case scenario, obtain an infinitesimally flexible polyhedron that will therefore disprove it. \\ \\ Now, the absence of a suitable triangulation for the Schönhardt polyhedron is due to the fact that any such tetrahedron would have vertices contained in the top and bottom basis of the latter and therefore edges that coincide with the diagonals of the Schönhardt polyhedron.
 However, the Schönhardt polyhedron has no internal diagonals and so any simplex of a potential triangulation could never lie entirely inside, thus the impossibility to decompose it. \\ \\ Before investigating more complicated arrangements, it will prove useful to set up some terminology.